Minimum Viable Onboarding: Your Go-To Guide To User Activation

 Unfortunately, that’s not the case.

-Product tours (step by step, typically quite long walkthroughs that take a user through every aspect of your product in one go) are not the solution to speedy and impactful onboarding.
+Product tours (step-by-step, typically quite long walkthroughs that take a user through every aspect of your product in one go) are not the solution to speedy and impactful onboarding.

 Your users are busy: product tours encourage passive behavior, and in reality, most people skip or ignore them because they struggle to see how they’re relevant.